open-feature/flagd/docs/configuration/fractional_evaluation.md

 ## Fractional Evaluation: Technical Description

-The `fractionalEvaluation` operation is a custom JsonLogic operation which deterministically selects a variant based on the defined distribution of each variant (as a percentage).
+The `fractional` operation is a custom JsonLogic operation which deterministically selects a variant based on the defined distribution of each variant (as a percentage).
 This works by hashing ([murmur3](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp)) the given data point, converting it into an int in the range [0, 99].